whysaurjya/virtualassistances/README.md

 [![YouTube Video Views](https://img.shields.io/youtube/views/SoxmIlgf2zM?style=social)](https://youtu.be/SoxmIlgf2zM)

 ## Description
 Welcome to the Alpine Bar website repository, designed and developed by DIZIVER.
 Alpine Bar is a chic, modern bar known for its cozy ambiance and exquisite cocktails.
-This repository contains the source code and assets for the official Alpine Bar website, providing a seamless and engaging online experience for visitors.
+This repository contains the source code and assets for the official Alpine Bar website, providing a seamless and engagin

 ## Features
 ● Responsive Design: Optimized for all devices, from desktops to mobile phones.